How to Overcome HR Challenges in the Manufacturing Industry

-Taking the burden off your hands can go one of two ways: either you hire in-house or outsource your HR to a PEO.
+Taking the burden of human resources challenges off your hands can go one of two ways: either you hire in-house or outsource your HR to a PEO.
 This doesn't always mean that you won't need any in-house HR staff, but you can have a more manageable and affordable HR team while accessing the experience and expertise that PEOs offer.

 While determining if a PEO is the best fit for you, there are at least two areas to consider.

 PEOs cost less than hiring an HR team.
 You'll have to consider the costs of every team member's payroll, benefits, hiring, training (new hire and ongoing), etc. Then you'll want to ask yourself, "What is the average salary of an HR manager?"
 In this case, Rasmussen University says you can expect somewhere around $116,720, with many companies going much higher.
 As for other team members' salaries, the University says you can expect to pay the following:

 - HR Assistant — $41,430

 - Compensation/ benefits specialist — $64,560